Department of Economics and Business Economics (ECON) provides teaching in a number of study programmes

 There are different consequences depending on the thesis/project, if the student(s) does not submit or pass the thesis/project.
 Please contact a study administrator for further instructions.

-For Master's theses (only MSc Economics and Business Admin/merc + AUD and MSc Economics/Oecon), you will be asked to approve a problem statement in WISEflow approximately two weeks before the student begins writing his/her thesis (both for 1st, 2nd and 3rd attempts).
-This initial problem statement does not have to be particularly extensive, and it can be modified throughout the thesis writing period, so it is more or less a formality to let the student know, that his/her supervision and writing period has begun.
+For Master's theses (only MSc Economics and Business Admin/merc and MSc Economics/Oecon), you will be asked to approve a preliminary problem statement in WISEflow before the student begins writing his/her thesis (both for 1st, 2nd and 3rd attempts).
+The initial and preliminary problem statement does not have to be particularly extensive, and it can be modified throughout the entire thesis writing period.

-Only for MSc in Economics and Business Administration: If a revised problem statement has not been handed in and approved in WISEflow, the student must attach a brief account to the Master's Thesis, explaining how the revised problem statement differs from the original problem statement used for the first examination attempt.
+For MSc in Economics and Business Administration (merc), it is slightly different.
+Here, the rule is that if a revised problem statement has not been handed in and approved in WISEflow, the student must attach a brief account when handing in the Master's Thesis, explaining how the revised problem statement differs from the original problem statement used for the first examination attempt.
 This brief account of the changes must be approved and signed by the supervisor.
-If the brief account is not included, the thesis will be rejected, and the student will have used an examination attempt.
+If the brief account is not included, the thesis must be rejected by you, and the student will have used an examination attempt.
+Please make sure to notify your study administrative contact person, if you reject a thesis.

-Please remember to read the course description thoroughly, as differences can occur both between MSc programmes and between semesters.
+Remember to read the relevant course description thoroughly, as differences can occur - both between MSc programmes and between semesters.

 At AU Educate, you can find inspiration for your supervisor role.

-If you have questions about the guidelines, you can contact the relevant director of studies (see contact information below).
+If you have any questions about the guidelines, you can contact the relevant director of studies or send an email to nda@econ.au.dk.

 The study administrator helps with the practical and administrative aspects of teaching.
 This applies to, among other things, book orders, scheduling and exam planning, support in connection with Brightspace and WISEflow, contact with students on general questions, proofreading of exam assignments and much more.